 Income-driven repayment plans generally use your discretionary income to dictate the amount you’re required to repay each month.
 In the case of borrowers enrolled in the SAVE Plan, any required payments beginning in July 2024 will be set at 5% of discretionary income for undergraduate loans, 10% for graduate loans, and a weighted average if you have both.

 How Else Can Borrowers Lower Their Student Loan Payment?

 Another potential way for borrowers to reduce their student loan payment is by refinancing student loans.
 When you refinance your student loans, you take out a new loan with new terms from a private lender.
 The new loan is used to pay off your existing student loans.

 Depending on your financial profile, refinancing could result in a lower interest rate or a lower monthly payment depending on which terms you choose.
-Securing a lower monthly payment is generally the result of extending the loan’s term, which in the long-term, could increase the cost of borrowing the loan.
-To see what refinancing could look like for you, take advantage of the student loan calculators available online.
+You may pay more interest over the life of the loan if you refinance with an extended term.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.